 Marriage Registration under “The Muslim Personal Law (Shariat) Application Act 1937”

-Muslim Marriage Registration Service In Mumbai
+Muslim Marriage Registration Service In Thane

 The Muslim Personal Law (Shariat) Application Act 1937 is a crucial piece of legislation in India that governs personal matters such as marriage, divorce, inheritance, and maintenance for the Muslim community.
 The Act aimed to provide Muslims with a legal system consistent with their cultural and religious identity, distinct from the legal system that governed the rest of the Indian population.
 The Act was enacted during the British Raj in response to demands from the Muslim community to recognize their laws.
 In an attempt to appease the Muslim community and maintain their loyalty, the British government enacted the Act to allow Muslims to follow their own religious and cultural practices without interference from the British legal system.